Youth and Education project

 > Help to spread the video in your networks and use it for your advocacy efforts.

-2. a peer-community where students from the target countries can exchange about their progress and strategies and get support from each other and from SOS;
+A peer-community where students from the target countries can exchange about their progress and strategies and get support from each other and from SOS;